HFAnalyticsLab/waiting-list-interactive/README.md

 # Elective Care Waiting List Interactive Calculator

-#### Project Status: [In progress]

 ## Description

-This repository includes code for The Health Foundation's [Waiting List Interactive Calculator](https://thehealthfoundation.shinyapps.io/waiting-list-interactive/).
+This repository includes code used to create The Health Foundation's [Waiting List Interactive Calculator](https://thehealthfoundation.shinyapps.io/waiting-list-interactive/).
 Full information on background, context, and methods can be found in the corresponding [article]() and [technical appendix]().

 ## Data sources